 What are the fees and amenities?

 Camping fees are $20 per night (Senior and disabled discount available).
 Fee includes entry for one motorized vehicle and one legally towed non-motorized vehicle or trailer.
 A second motorized vehicle is allowed at $5 per night.
 Amenities include a waste station, community water spigots and restrooms with hot showers.There are no hook-ups.
-Each campsite can accommodate up to eight people and two to three tents.
+Each campsite can accommodate up to eight people and two tents.
 All sites have fire rings, elevated barbecue grills, a picnic table and gravel parking area.
 There are trails for hiking, mountain biking and horseback riding and a playground suitable for ages 2 to 12.
 Guests may also visit our Nature Center open every weekend and weekdays by request.

 Where are the Holy Jim Waterfalls?